learn-co-curriculum/github-to-canvas/README.md

 #### Update Lessons in an Existing Course from a YAML file <a name="updatecourse"></a>

-With a course YAML file, the GitHub to Canvas gem can be used to update all lessons in a course with a single command.
+The GitHub to Canvas gem can be used to update all lessons in a course with a single command.
 To do this, you will need an up-to-date course YAML file with repositories mapped to each lesson.